-Our charge is as follows:
+Our charge is:

 - To provide resources for AIC members and affiliated professionals regarding sustainable approaches to the preservation of cultural heritage, including conservation, restoration, collections and preventive care.
 Resources may be provided via electronic media, workshops, publications, and presentations.